Skip to Content

 Available: Apple App Store & Google Play

 The Trucker Tools app is an all-in-one resource that helps with routing, fuel, parking, rest areas, weight scales, and more.
 It provides information like gas prices and truck stop amenities, as well as load tracking and freight matching.
 Trucker Tools offers over 17 tools and features to help you easily plan your trip, including a truck stop guide and a routine and fuel optimizer.
-You can easily find nearby rest areas, Walmart locations, and medical care while using this app!
-New to the app is the Driver Loyalty Rewards Program, which lets drivers earn points from achieving milestones and building repeat business with preferred brokers.
-The points can then be redeemed for gift cards at over 200 U.S. retailers.

 As you can see, these are just a few of the many apps out there that can be useful for commercial truck drivers.
 What apps do you recommend as a truck driver?
 Let us know!